memN0ps/illusion-rs/README.md

 - **Exploiting Known UEFI Flaws**: Using outdated or unsupported firmware, including the Bring Your Own Vulnerable Binary (BYOVB) technique, to bypass Secure Boot.
 - **Exploiting Unspecified UEFI Flaws**: Using zero-day vulnerabilities to disable Secure Boot.

+### Configuration Note

+When setting up this UEFI hypervisor, it's important to configure the file depending on the number of logical processors/cores/threads based on your system.
+Please edit the relevant code in [global_const.rs](https://github.com/memN0ps/illusion-rs/blob/main/hypervisor/src/global_const.rs).

+The global heap allocator is shared among all processors/cores/threads and is a pre-allocated pool of memory.
+The stack size is allocated per processor/core/thread.
+This design makes it easier to keep track of memory allocations, especially for tasks like setting up hooks that require pre-allocated buffers.
+By adjusting the settings in this file, you ensure that enough memory is allocated to accommodate all processors while maintaining optimal performance and resource management.

 ## Usage 1: Running a UEFI Blue-Pill Hypervisor through the UEFI Shell on VMware Workstation (Supported)

 1. **Setup for VMware Workstation**